 Tendency to grow: Like all cobby-type cats, the Exotic is prone to gaining too much weight.

 Common Illnesses of Exotic Shorthair

 Breathing problems related to his brachycephalic conformation

 Exotic’s sexual maturity is a little later than the other breeds.
 The number of babies per litter is also slightly lower.
-The risk of complications at parturition is higher, due to the kittens' heads which are quite large.
+The risk of complications at parturition is higher due to the kittens' heads which are pretty large.